betterscientificsoftware/bssw.io/Articles/Blog/LessonsTransitioningExptoCS.md

-# "Lessons learned transitioning from experimental to computational sciences"
+# Lessons learned transitioning from experimental to computational sciences

 **Hero Image:**